-5. Ethical Aspects
+6. Ethical Aspects

-- Ethical considerations in making research data publicly available are clearly designed and discussed by Anglia Ruskin University regarding data sharing throughout the entire data cycle. - Ensuring compliance with the Data Protection Act 1998. - Informed consent will be obtained from all participants for their data to be shared/made publicly available.
-Providing participants with sufficient information to make an informed decision regarding involvement. - Data will always be anonymised with examples of direct or sensitive identifiers removed. - The user (licensor) will be given due credit for work when it is distributed, displayed, performed, or used to derive a new work.
+Ethical considerations in making research data publicly available are clearly designed and discussed by Anglia Ruskin University regarding data sharing throughout the entire data cycle.
+Ensuring compliance with GPDR 2018.
+Informed consent will be obtained from all participants for their data to be shared/made publicly available.
+Providing participants with sufficient information to make an informed decision regarding involvement.
+Data will always be anonymised with examples of direct or sensitive identifiers removed.
+The user (licensor) will be given due credit for work when it is distributed, displayed, performed, or used to derive a new work.

-6. Other Procedures
+7. Other Procedures

 - Data Protection Act 1998

+- General Data Protection Regulations 2018
-- Anglia Ruskin University Research Training, Ethics and Governance as part of the Research

-Policy and Support group within the Research and Innovation Development Office
+- Anglia Ruskin University Research Training, Ethics and Governance as part of the Research Policy and Support group within the Research and Innovation Development Office

 - Anglia Ruskin University's Research, Innovation and Knowledge Exchange strategy 2016-2017

 - DMP Online

 - Zenodo

-- OpenAIRE